MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 - You use the Configuration Manager software development kit (SDK) to manage client agent notifications, and the installation of applications and software updates.

 > [!WARNING]
 > If you choose this option when neither of these conditions apply, the client doesn't install software updates and required applications.
-This setting doesn't prevent users from installing applications from the Application Catalog, or the installation of packages, programs, and task sequences.
+This setting doesn't prevent users from installing available software from Software Center, including applications, packages, and task sequences.

 ### PowerShell execution policy